kennethlng-signal/kafka-connect-example/README.md

       dockerfile: Dockerfile
 ```

-The Docker Compose file will automatically build out the image.

-The rest of the fields are untouched from the original Docker Compose file in the Quickstart project.
+The rest of the fields in the Docker Compose file are untouched from the original Docker Compose file in the Quickstart project.

 ### Install additional plugins